Electrical Engineering Program

 From Undergraduate Engineering Handbook

-- UG Director: Robert Dutton, 333X Allen, email@example.com
+- Associate Chair of Undergraduate Education: Robert Dutton, 333X Allen, email@example.com *

 - Student Services: Amy Duncan, 177 Packard, firstname.lastname@example.org